igeclouds/mysqlserver/README.md

 # License
-This Docker image install the Developper edition of MS Sql Server 2019.
+This Docker image installs the Developper edition of MS Sql Server 2019.

-SQL Server is licensed the same for Linux and Windows.
-For more information about SQL Server licensing and pricing, see [How to license SQL Server](https://www.microsoft.com/sql-server/sql-server-2017-pricing).
+SQL Server licensed is the same for Linux and Windows.
+For more information about SQL Server licensing and pricing, see [How to license SQL Server](https://www.microsoft.com/sql-server/sql-server-2019-pricing).